Katie Bodner Spielberg, PhD

-Katie Bodner Spielberg is an analyst at 5AM Ventures, a company pursuing investments in advanced life science innovations.
+Katie Bodner Spielberg is a Senior Associate at 5AM Ventures, a company pursuing investments in advanced life science innovations

 Katie’s previous research spanned applying synthetic biology to cancer diagnostics, HIV vaccination, muscular dystrophy and biologics pharmaceutical production resulting in a publication and patent.
 She co-founded the Massachusetts Institute of Technology (MIT)’s first biotechnology student initiative.
 Katie’s work on bringing DNA computing to mammalian cells led to a gold medal for MIT’s iGEM team, a global undergraduate competition in synthetic biology.